 Chautauqua in the Park — Chillicothe, MO

-Celebrate fall with more than 100 vendor booths featuring food, arts and crafts and more at Simpson Park.
+Celebrate fall with more than 100 vendor booths featuring food, arts and crafts and more at Simpson Park in beautiful Chillicothe, MO.
 Chautauqua in the Park is also great for the kids and includes a petting zoo, scavenger hunts, and storytelling.
 Visitors of all ages will have a blast browsing the many vendor booths for the perfect gift or homemade goods, enjoying live music, and walking along the trails.
 There is plenty of local food to purchase and sample too, making it the perfect example of a fun fall fest.

 St. Joe Southside Fall Festival — St. Joseph, MO